-Approaching design as a set of concerns that requires academic research in addition to practical application, Mike actively publishes articles in international architecture and urbanism journals, and currently holds a faculty position as an adjunct professor at Roger Williams University.
+Approaching design as a set of concerns that requires research in addition to application in practice, Mike actively publish articles in international architecture and urbanism journals, and currently hold a faculty position as an adjunct professor at Roger Williams University.

 Mike is licensed to practice architecture in Massachusetts, Connecticut (inactive), and Rhode Island (inactive); is NCARB certified; and maintains memberships with the American Institute of Architects and the Boston Society of Architects.